-In 2009, I wrote a post entitled, Why I Blog.
+In 2009, I wrote a post about why I started this website.
 In that post, I wrote:

 I wrote about the person that I was in 2008 when I began Medicinal Marzipan, how the journey transformed my life – providing me with a home for my belief and fears, and a community to share my thoughts with.